LisaRXN/LisaRXN/README.md

 ## 👋 Hi there

-I'm Code Lisa, a web developer from France.
+I'm Lisa, a developer from France.

 ## About me:
 - 🌱 I'm currently working as a front-end developer at Barnabé.